 Students are responsible for district devices while in their possession.
-We understand that accidents happen.
-In the event of unpreventable damage to the device, the student/family will not be held responsible for the cost of repairs.
+In the event of non-preventable damage to the computer that was not due to a machine defect, the device's responsible student/family will share in the actual repair cost for damages.